jamesplease/responsive-stylus-mixins/README.md

 #### `+respond-below( $width )`

 Specify styling below `$width`.
-Useful if you want to hide something just on mobile, or if you want something to appear only on very large screens.
+Useful if you want to, say, hide something just on a mobile device.

 ```styl
 .my-thing